 What’s a Trial?

 A trial is a legal proceeding in which a case is presented before a judge or jury to determine the guilt or innocence of a defendant.
-The trial process begins with the selection of a jury, followed by opening statements from each side.
+The trial process begins with the selection of a jury, followed by opening statements.
 Evidence is then presented, including witness testimony and physical evidence.
-The prosecution and defense will have the opportunity to cross-examine witnesses and present their own evidence.

-After all evidence has been presented, the prosecution and defense will make closing arguments.
+After all evidence has been presented, the defense will make closing statements.
 The jury will then deliberate and reach a verdict.
-If the defendant is found guilty, they will be sentenced by the judge.
-If they are found not guilty, they will be acquitted and released from custody.
+The jury will either find the defendant liable or not liable.
+If they find them liable, the jury would award damages to the plaintiff.

 It is important to note that trials in Georgia follow strict rules and procedures to ensure fairness and justice for all parties involved.
 The process can be lengthy and complex, but it is necessary to ensure that the rights of the accused are protected and that justice is served.